About the Putscherle Institute

-The Putscherle Institute, Centre for Research, Culture and Cultural Heritage Preservation, was named after a small wooden barrel, an ethnographic peculiarity of Kočevska (Gottschee region).
-Putscherles were used by Gottscheers (Gottschee Germans) and other inhabitants of the Gottschee area prior to WW2.
+The Putscherle Institute, Centre for Research, Culture and Cultural Heritage Preservation, was named after a small water barrel, an ethnographic feature of Kočevje, used by the inhabitants of the wider Kočevska (Gottschee) region until World War II.

-– Organization of scientific and professional meetings and conferences
+- holding scientific and professional meetings and consultations,

-– The preservation, study, presentation and development of cultural heritage
+- preservation, research, presentation and development of cultural heritage,

-– Education and presentation of arts and crafts and contemporary creativity
+- education and presentation of handicrafts, art and contemporary creativity,

 Stara Cerkev 70